ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) Tools were too expensive
+A) Colors were not available

-B) Revisions required starting completely over
+B) Tools were too expensive

 C) Drawings were too small

-D) Colors were not available
+D) Revisions required starting completely over

 ---

-Revisions required starting completely over
+D

 ///